Damon118/MS2---Visit-Dingle-Co.-Kerry/README.md

 - [Coolors](https://coolors.co/) was used to prepare the colour palette included in this README.md file.

+- The images for the carousel were compressed using [tiny png](https://tinypng.com/)

 ## Testing

 - Testing documentation can be found in a separate testing.md file [here](testing.md)